-Is success and fun at work important to you?
+Is success and enjoyment at work important to you?
 What motivates you to perform at your best?
-Money, recognition or perhaps flexible working hours?
-Do you find sense in your job?
-And is it important to you to know and share the employer's goals?
-It might be worth to think about these questions in relation to marketing.
-Knowing what moves and motivates people can contribute a lot to our own satisfaction in life and helping others achieve satisfaction in their own lives.
+Money, recognition, or perhaps flexible working hours?
+Do you find meaning in your job?
+Is it important to you to know and share your employer's goals?
+It might be worth thinking about these questions in relation to marketing.
+Knowing what motivates people can contribute a lot to your own satisfaction in life and even allow you to help others achieve satisfaction in their lives.

-In the book "Drive - What really motivates you" by Daniel Pink, he presents the most important international research results of recent decades on the subject of motivation in a generally understandable way.
-And what is it that really motivates us?
-In three key words, Pink sums up what we are all striving for:
+In the book, Drive: The Surprising Truth About What Motivates Us, author Daniel Pink presents the most important international research results of recent decades on the subject of motivation.
+So what is it that really motivates us?
+In three key words, Pink sums up what we are all striving for.

 - Autonomy.
-People feel better when they have a certain amount of autonomy.
+People feel better when they have a certain level of autonomy.

 - Mastery.
-People strive to master and do well what they do.
+People strive to master what they do.

-Concrete instructions for action can be derived from the self-determination theory, which lead to a higher intrinsic motivation at work by satisfying the psychological basic needs.
-Studies have shown that behavioural adaptations, such as threats, imposed goals, deadlines or directness, but also rewards have a negative effect on well-being, health and integrity, whereas positive feedback, the possibility of self-development and recognition of feelings and their expression are examples of a positive effect.
+Studies have shown that behavioral adaptations, such as threats, imposed goals, deadlines, and sometimes even rewards have a negative effect on well-being, health and integrity.
+Conversely, positive feedback, the possibility of self-development, and recognition of people's feelings have a positive effect.

-For example, the social environment in the workplace can contribute to higher performance and well-being by promoting autonomy and competence experience for employees.
+For example, the social environment in a workplace can contribute to higher performance and well-being by promoting autonomy and collegiality for employees.

 Think Different (Apple, 1997)

 How far is man able to go?
-This other video, recommended for all motivated marketers, shows some of the feats of Killian Jornet, the record holder of trail running.
-Based on motivation, effort and sacrifice, Jornet is able to do such incredible things as we can see.
+This video from Squarespace shows some of the amazing physical feats that Alex Honnold, a world renowned rock climber and all around accomplished athlete, has accomplished.
+Through his motivation, effort, and sacrifice, Honnold is able to do incredible things.
 What are you able to do?
-Fight for it and show it to the world!
+Discover it and share it with the world!